isomerpages/moe-chijsng/news-and-spotlight/spotlight/_posts/2023-04-18-post-Want to join SNGS via DSA? Click here to find out more!.md

 Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the candidate’s area of talent.

-The selection criteria and process for the talent areas will be updated from early-May.
-For more information on DSA-Sec, please refer to the MOE website at [https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec).
+**For further details about the respective selection criteria and key dates, please [click here](/files/PDF%20for%20Spotlight/2023%20dsa%20selection%20criteria%20and%20dates.pdf).**

 ##### **DSA Talent Areas for O-Level Programme <u>and</u> 6-year JIP**